fluxninja/aperture/docs/content/reference/policies/spec.md

-The value of tokens estimated by `auto_tokens` takes lower precedence than the value of `tokens` specified in the workload definition and `tokens` explicitly specified in the request.
+The value of tokens estimated by `auto_tokens` takes lower precedence than the value of `tokens` specified in the workload definition and `tokens` explicitly specified in the request labels.

 </dd>
 <dt>decision_deadline_margin</dt>